Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Introduction

-This research aims to develop a software solution that reports the aggregated mobile phone location data of infected individuals while still maintaining compliance with privacy expectations.
-We use various state-of-the-art privacy-preserving cryptographic primitives to design a two-party protocol that achieves the following: The epidemiological researcher or a health authority inputs patients' identifiers, whereas the MNO inputs call detail records (CDRs) of its subscribers.
-The protocol outputs the patients' aggregated location data from the CDRs to the health authority.
-Informally, neither does the health authority access individuals' CDRs nor does the MNO learn which subscribers were involved in the computation, and therefore, who is infected.
+Our system should report a heatmap of aggregated mobile phone location data of infected individuals without revealing an individual's location or whether an individual has been infected.
+To that end we combine various state-of-the-art privacy-preserving cryptographic primitives to design a two-party client-server protocol for which the epidemiological researcher or a health authority inputs patients' identifiers, and the mobile network operator (MNO) inputs its subscribers' location data.

-To achieve the privacy goals outlined above, we use homomorphic encryption~\cite{DBLP:conf/stoc/Gentry09}, zero-knowledge proof techniques~\cite{DBLP:conf/stoc/GoldwasserMR85}, and differential privacy~\cite{DBLP:conf/icalp/Dwork06}.
-In particular, the patients' identifiers get homomorphically encrypted before sending them to the MNO.
-Due to the nature of homomorphic encryption, the MNO can perform the data aggregation without decrypting the identifiers.
-To prevent the health authority from learning individual CDRs, we ensure that the identifiers' set has a minimum cardinality by applying zero-knowledge proof techniques.
-In addition, the MNO can add noise - in the sense of differential privacy - to the aggregated CDRs and apply orthogonal technical privacy measures before sending them to the health authority.
-This becomes necessary if the aggregated CDRs would still leak information that could lead to patients' re-identification.

-More formally, we defined our protocol as an ideal functionality, which is a common practice for secure computation protocols~\cite{DBLP:conf/focs/Canetti01,DBLP:books/cu/Goldreich2004}.
-We show input privacy in the presence of a maliciously controlled MNO provided that the homomorphic encryption scheme is semantically secure.

-Our protocol's open source implementation is written in C++ using the SEAL~\cite{sealcrypto} library and tested with parameters suitable for entire nation-states.
-In the beginning, we also explored whether classical multi-party computation ~\cite{DBLP:journals/ftsec/EvansKR18} (secret sharing or garbled circuits) could be used for our protocol's realization, but the immense data complexity constituted a practical obstacle.
-Instead, we thoroughly optimized the homomorphic data aggregation phase.
-Now, our protocol can process eight million subscribers in one and a half hours (corresponding to roughly 7\,\$ using AWS).

-In addition, we conducted a legal case study of our use case.
-More concretely, we focused on the EU General Data Protection Regulation (GDPR),\footnote{\url{https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex:32016R0679}} which is known to be the most strict privacy framework.